 Respect the efforts of your fellow competitors, marshals and umpires and get to the start on time.

-A marshal will be positioned at The Red House, 1 km upstream from the finish and will not allow any crew to proceed to the start who has not reached that point at least 30 minutes before the race start time.
+A marshal will be positioned at (not) The Red House, 2 km upstream from the finish and will not allow any crew to proceed to the start who has not reached that point at least 30 minutes before the race start time.

 Organisation